DougAnderson444/comrade/README.md

 ## But, isn't raw Wasm safer than Rhai?

 Let's keep in mind that all Rhai does is bind the lock and unlock _logic_ to the Cryptographic Constructs _functions_.
 It's a mapped binding, just like WACC.
-In reality, we could use _any_ binding.
+In reality, we could use _any_ binding mechanism, we don't have to use Rhai.
 We could choose Lua script, or write a Domain specific language (DSL) but Rhai is already written in Rust, for Rust, so it's a good choice at this time.

 Rhai has very few dependecies but sure, "there's always a risk."
 But even [Wasmtime has security flaws](https://www.opencve.io/cve?vendor=bytecodealliance&product=wasmtime) so nothing is perfect.
 I'm no security engineer but I understand that "Security" is progressive concept based on a threat risk asessment.
 Can someone hack into Rhai codebase and make a malicious script look valid?
 Theoretically I suppose, but the same could be said about any software supply chain.